openstack-infra/infra-specs/specs/deploy-stackviz.rst

 be built.
 To accomplish this, a new Nodepool DIB element will be made for the creation of the repository and building of the static site.

-Second, copy and configure the static site on the logs server.
+Second, copy the site into logs uploaded to the logs server.
 Additional data processing at this step will include installing the python processing module (stackviz-export) and parsing subunit and dstat.csv logs.
-A configuration file will be generated for each patch, which will allow the developer to browse a Stackviz site on the logs server using their patch's data.
+A configuration file will be generated for each patch, which will allow the developer to browse a Stackviz site within each set of logs using their patch's data.

 Alternatives
 ------------